jeffersonmwanaut/Zana/README.md

 ## What's next

 Bravo!
 You've learned a whole new way of building beautiful and functional applications.

-<br>To finish mastering the fundamentals, read these articles:
+To finish mastering the fundamentals, read these articles:
 * [Routing](#routing)
 * [Controller](#controller)
 * [Templates](#templates)